 EDI (Equity, Diversity, and Inclusion) Committee: Aims to promote and foster an environment that is respectful and affirming of all students, families and staff, and reflects our commitment to issues of racial and social justice, acceptance, and tolerance.

-NEW: Families of Color Committee: Exists to uplift, support, and benefit students, parents/caregivers, and families of color both in the Salmon Bay K-8 school community and within the Seattle school district at large.
+Families of Color Committee: (Sumi Bhat-Kincaid is coordinating the efforts to find someone to chair this committee.
+If you are interested, please reach out to Sumi: email@example.com) Exists to uplift, support, and benefit students, parents/caregivers, and families of color both in the Salmon Bay K-8 school community and within the Seattle school district at large.
 Our committee creates safe spaces for families of color to connect with one another.

 Finance Committee: Oversees the operating budget for FOSB and makes budget recommendations.

-Contact: Brian LeBlanc (elementary treasurer) and Samsy Martin-Gray (middle school treasurer), email@example.com
+Contact: Brian LeBlanc (elementary treasurer) and Julie Carr (middle school treasurer), firstname.lastname@example.org

 Gardening Committee: Maintains and improves our school grounds through four to five family-friendly work parties on various Saturdays throughout the year.

 PIE (Parent Information Exchange) Committee: Sponsors parent education events throughout the year, including guest speakers on topics of interest, film/documentary screenings, panel events, and more.
 The committee also maintains a parent library cart in the school’s front lobby.
 The PIE committee has gathered these online resources to share with the community.

 Rock for FOSB Committee: Organizes a fun annual event for parents to hang out together and hear music played by teachers and parents.

 Contact: Matt Carthum (firstname.lastname@example.org) and Elijah Driscol (email@example.com)